 Regular attendance is not required, but student attends the institution face to face on an agreed schedule for purposes of supervision and/or instruction.

 Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

 - 6 points

-- Indicative assessments in this unit are as follows: (1) report on project and (2) final set of drawn documents.
+- Indicative assessments in this unit are as follows: (1) development application drawings and (2) architectural drawings for a building license.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Course Enrolment 25520 Master of Architecture (ID 6)

 - 3 hours seminar per week x 11 weeks; lectures: 1.5 hour per week x 11 weeks)

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.